Visiting Dubai on a budget needn’t be an impossible dream. Here are my tips for experiencing Dubai when you’re not on a Sheikh’s salary.

 Other mall attractions include an indoor ski slope at Mall of the Emirates, a nightly sound and light show and free rooftop movies at Wafi mall and a journey through the countries visited by a Moroccan explorer at Ibn Battuta mall.
 Most of the major malls are well-served by public transport.

 9. Beach life

-Hit the beach without staying at a glitzy hotel and get free views of the magnificent Burj al Arab at the Jumeirah public beach.
+Hit the beach without staying at a glitzy hotel and get free views of the magnificent Burj al Arab at the Jumeirah public beach – the perfect beach day in Dubai on a budget.
 Alternatively, visit the Souk Madinat Jumeirah for great views plus happy hours in the many bars and restaurants.

 Take the monorail to the top of the Palm to see the iconic Atlantis hotel and walk the new Boardwalk with its food trucks.

 11. Cruise Dubai on a budget

 Take the 11am water bus from Al Ghubbiba marine station in Bur Dubai to enjoy a low-cost Gulf cruise past the Burj al Arab and the Palm, ending at the Marina.